 which is about 10 minutes walk from Bayview, on the

 other side of the old Methil Power Station.
-After the
+After

-Glasgow via Dunfermline'.
+back to Glasgow via Dunfermline'.

 Thorsten Mankel adds; 'If you want to go back to or from Kirkcaldy (the nearest train station), the best way is the Number 7 bus (Dunfermline to Leven).
 It leaves Kirkcaldy bus station (stance 1) every 30 minutes, passes the train station and stops on the street in front of Bayview, journey time around 35 minutes.
 This is possible even on a midweek game with the bus leaving on the street in front of Bayview at 9.42 or 10.42 pm back to Kirkcaldy/Dunfermline.
 For further information visit the Stagecoach website.

 |Raith Rovers, Cowdenbeath.|